Study participant, healthy volunteers

-During the in-person evaluation at our study center, our medical staff will go over a physical examination with you to confirm if you are eligible for the study that you wish to participate in.
-If you are eligible, you will be scheduled for your first study appointment.
-If not, you may be eligible for another study and our team will let you know.
+During the in-person evaluation at our study center, our medical staff will perform a physical examination to confirm your eligibility for the study in which you wish to participate.
+If so, you will then be scheduled for your first study appointment.
+If not, you may be referred to another study by our team.

-During the study, it is important that you follow the instructions given to you by our study team and be present for your scheduled visits.
+Throughout the study, it is important to follow the instructions you receive from our team and not miss any of your scheduled visits.
 You will be closely monitored by our health professionals to make sure that everything is going well.
 Should you have any concerns or questions, our team will be happy to assist you.

-You have successfully contributed to the study, congratulations!
-Don’t hesitate to share the experience of your journey with our study team, family, friends and colleagues.
-If you are interested in participating in another study, you can contact our team or check our website for available studies in your area.
+You have successfully contributed to the study; congratulations!
+Do not hesitate to share your experience as a participant with our team, your family, friends or colleagues.
+Should you be interested in participating in another study, you may contact our team or visit our website for available studies in your area.

 “Great experience, very nice and professional people, with great respect and values.”